jonny-edyn/personal-website/content/blog/my-top-tracks-this-month/index.md

 ---
 title: My top tracks this month
 date: "2023-01-02T22:12:04.284Z"
 description: "I'm working on using the spotify API to call the last 50 tracks I've been listening to on spotify and create a list.
-This is a work on progress and something I hope to have completed by end of January 23."
+This is a work in progress and something I hope to have completed by end of January 23."
 ---

 I'm working on using the spotify API to call the last 50 tracks I've been listening to on spotify and create a list.
 This is a work on progress and something I hope to have completed by end of January 23.
 Below is hard coded by acts as a wireframe to build from.